Kokoio01/Zahlspielbot/README.txt

 2.Add the Bot to your Guild

-3.Add the Bot Tocken at the end of the file
+3.Add the Bot Token at the end of the file

 4.Install the py-cord library: pip install py-cord

+5. Create Score.json

 5.Run the File